Thursday, 20 February 2020

 Based on our experience, many clients healed much quicker after electrology treatment when applying the following gel mixture after each session:

-Real genuine aloe gel + pennywort (Centella asiatica) + matcha powder + niacinamide powder
+Real genuine aloe gel + aloe vera powder + either pennywort (Centella asiatica) or arnica montana + matcha (one link) powder (another link) + niacinamide powder (Click on those words for direct links to our supplies)

 The mixture must hv a pH around 6.0 to 7.0.
 When the pH of gel mixture gets lowered, niacinamide can convert into niacin, another form of vitamin B3 which can cause flushing and redness.

-We are selling this gel mixture for $30 for 120ml & it must be stored in the fridge at all time & must be used within 4 weeks after the mixture is freshly prepared for u.
+We are selling this gel mixture for $30 for 50ml & it must be stored in the fridge at all time & must be used within 4 weeks after the mixture is freshly prepared for u.
 But it's complimentary after each electrolysis treatment.
+I highly recommend use this gel for 48 - 72 hrs or longer after the procedure, then you can resume some of your routine skincare products (See "Cosmetics & Cosmeceuticals" and "Vitamins, Minerals & Other Supplements" subtopics below).

 Among hundreds of aloe vera plant varieties, only few varieties prove to have wound-healing properties: